 People often think slow internet must be down to their broadband provider.
 But computer settings, wireless hardware or an old PC can all have an impact.
 Here are our top tips to help you get up to speed.

 "Ooh that bloomin' BT," you might say.
 "Stupid Sky", "Terrible TalkTalk", or any number of similarly annoyed exclamations about your chosen provider.
-However, there are tons of things that can have an impact on broadband speeds, from old hardware to poor wiring and more.
+However, there are tons of things that can have an impact on broadband speeds - from old hardware to poor wiring and more.

 Lots of things can impact the strength of a wireless broadband signal - walls, doors, even interference from things like baby monitors.
 So if you're suffering from slow or unreliable Wi-Fi, try moving your router.
 Ideally, it should be positioned high up - on top of a bookshelf, for example.